rsimonfr/aws-well-architected-cli/README.md

   --pillar to extract only one pillar
     valid values are :  'security', 'reliability', 'costOptimization', 'operationalExcellence', 'performance'
+    Note the pillar option will not work with custom lense if the pillars are different from AWS ones.

   --prefix to extract WAR with  a specific description prefix

   --milestone to extract specific milestone id for a WAR